oslabs-beta/Ciphyr/README.md

     plugins: [<Your Plugins>..., ciphyr.myPlugin]
   })
   ```
-- Try sending some queries from your GraphQL server.
+- Try sending some queries to your GraphQL server.
 The query logs will pop up in your dashboard!

 _For more examples, please refer to the [Documentation](https://example.com)_